mtanabe-sj/Maximilians-Hex-Tab/README.md

 ## Features

 Let's give you a functional overview first.
-Hopefull you develop a good idea on what the Tab can do.
+Hopefully you develop a good idea on what the Tab can do.
 Later on, we will get to more technical stuff.

 ### At a Glance